-- We will begin this semester with a discussion of the evolution leading to the Arthropoda, and then the phylogenetic relationships within the Arthropoda itself.
-There has been a tremendous change in our thoughts about these relationships in recent years, due primarily to the use of DNA data, and then a re-interpretation of the morphological data. - Traditionally, we considered the Arthropoda to be most closely related to the Annelida.
-In fact, we either thought the Arthropoda descended from the Annelids, or that both the Annelida and the Arthropoda descended from a common ancestor.
-In your handouts, you will see the proposed hypothesis of how the insects may have evolved from an annelid like ancestor.
-Also, we have usually indicated that the Onychophora were probably related (perhaps an intermediate between the Annelida and the Arthropoda).
-There may still be some truth to this process, but the ancestor may be different. - Recent work, especially molecular studies (see handout Mallatt, 2004 paper), have called into question the above scenario.
+- 1. The trachea are numerous and openings are scattered over the body. - 2.
+The reproductive organs lie in true coelamic cavities. - 3.
+Their appendages are non-segmented and fleshy; they have a different muscle arrangement. - Recent work, especially molecular studies, have called into question the above scenario.
 It has now been proposed that the Arthropoda should be grouped together with the Nematoda and a few other small phyla into a group called the Ecdysozoa.
 Not only are the ribosomal DNA sequences similar, but all of these animals have in common a cuticle that is periodically molted.
 The Annelida have now been placed in a group called the Lophotrochozoa along with Molluscs, Platyhelminthes, and the Rotifera.
 This is supported by other recent studies from different sources.
-There is no current agreement on where the Onychophora belong, except that it probably does not belong with the Arthropoda (it appears that it is still related to the basal stem of the Arthropoda).
+There is no current agreement on where the Onychophora belong, except that it probably does not belong with the Arthropoda.
 There is still much research going on to either confirm or refute the above classification.